Alphaneuro20/resq-portal/README.md

 4. Navigate to `http://localhost:8000` in your web browser.

 ## 👥 Development Team & Methodology
-This project was developed using an **AI-Assisted Development workflow**.
+architected using AI-assisted rapid prototyping, with focus on system design, testing, and iterative refinement.
 Rather than manually writing every line of code, our team focused on the high-level architecture, prompt engineering, and iterative refinement.

 * **Aseem & Nirmaan** - *Project Architects & Prompt Engineers*
   * Conceptualized the offline-first SOS and medical guide functionality.